charliec1665/charliec-dev-portfolio/README.md

 ## Description

 Hello!
-My name is Charlie Carter, and this is my professional portfolio for full stack web development.
+My name is Charlie Carter, and this is my professional portfolio for Frontend development specializing in React.
 If you're hiring, please take a look at my work and visit the contact page if you have any questions for me.
 If you're not hiring, please feel free to take a look anyways!

 ## Installation